sensayy/Licenta2026/README.md

 # Malware Classification Diploma Project

 This repository contains the source code and data for a **final‑year diploma project** in the field of malware analysis and machine learning.
-The goal is to explore different approaches for **classifying malware families** based on file‑level features extracted from a public dataset (`train.7z`) and to compare classical ML models with a simple convolutional neural network.
+The goal is to explore different approaches for **classifying malware families** based on file‑level features extracted from a public dataset (`Microsoft BIG 2015 Malware Classification Dataset`) and to compare classical ML models with a simple convolutional neural network.

 ---